 Mt.
 Vernon has always stood as a beacon of hope and freedom, rather than being associated with any particular political party.
-This was especially the case during the Civil War, when Mt.
-Vernon was considered neutral ground for both sides.
+This was especially the case during the Civil War when Mt.
+Vernon was considered a neutral ground for both sides.

 Its Current Owner